In this Article

 Long sleeved tops, long skirts and trousers will obviously cover up scars on your arms and legs.
 In the warmer months, if you still wish to carry on wearing long sleeved tops and longer bottoms, opt for lightweight, loose fabrics that keep you cool.

 Natural fibres such as cotton, hemp and linen are often less irritating and allow the skin to breathe more than manmade fabrics such as polyesters and nylon.
+This can be a blessing if your scarring is accompanied by itching and irritation.

 Other, more visible areas, such as the face and neck are more difficult to cover with clothing, unless for religious or cultural purposes.